SeisSol/SeisSol/Documentation/tpv24.rst

 junction point, and 10 000 m deep.

 Figure [fig:tpv24mesh] shows the fault model generated in Gmsh.
-The mesh file can be found at.
+The mesh file can be found at https://github.com/SeisSol/Examples/tree/master/tpv24.
 The mesh can be generated following the detailed process in Section [sec:tpv5].

 .. figure:: LatexFigures/tpv24mesh.png